The Naïve and Sentimental Lover

-The Naïve and Sentimental Lover is John le Carré's sixth novel and his only non-genre (spy) novel.
+The Naïve and Sentimental Lover is John le Carré's sixth novel, and one of only two non-spy novels in his oeuvre, along with A Murder of Quality (1962).

 Background and plot

 The novel follows Aldo Cassidy, a young entrepreneur.
 As the Penguin Random House webpage summarizes, Aldo soon meets a "writer whose first and only novel blazoned across the firmament twenty years earlier.
 The two develop a passionate friendship that draws Aldo—smitten also with his new friend’s luscious wife—into a life of reckless hedonism that threatens to consume them all."
 The story has autobiographical elements, as it is based on the author's relationship with James and Susan Kennaway following the breakdown of le Carré's first marriage.
-The novel was published in the year of his divorce from Alison Sharp, his first wife.
+The novel was published in the year of his divorce from Ann Sharp, his first wife.